-Same module in "Environment and Energy, B.Sc.", "Communication and Information Engineering, B.Sc." and "Mobility and Logistics, B.Sc."
+Same module in "Environment and Energy, B.Sc.", "Communication and Information Engineering, B.Sc./Infotronic Systems Engineering B.Sc." and "Mobility and Logistics, B.Sc."

 of Applied Sciences

 Person in charge of module

 All professors of the faculty

+Additional information

 Additional information